claestom/AM-workshop-setup/README.md

-# AM workshop setup: IoT Edge - OPC UA Publisher - IoT Hub
+# AM workshop setup: IoT Edge (on Rpi) - OPC UA Publisher - IoT Hub

 This repo consists of the configuration settings for the IoT Edge &amp; OPC UA Publisher workshop for Arcelor Mittal.